Acoustical Array Systems

-Microphone array, or acoustic array systems, for producing detailed noise maps of any noise source.
-The array systems are tailored to your needs, from small, two-microphone units, to large acoustic array systems with positioning system - and several hundred microphones.
+Microphone array systems tailored for fast noise mapping, and are delivered from small, two-microphone units, to large-scale acoustic array systems with positioning system and several hundred microphones.

 One such measurement set-up - consisting of a single reference microphone and a robot-controlled microphone - is used to detect acoustical leaks on hearing aids, and another provides quality control during the production of industrial electrical transformers.